Team-Nando/OE1-Ideal/README.md

 ## Ideal OE
 The Ideal OE is the most advanced and, hence, the most accurate operating envelope approach as it uses power flows to carry out calculations.
 However, it needs a full electrical network model and full monitoring of customers, which makes its implementation complex.
 If the model and monitoring data are correct, it can guarantee the operation of the network within technical limits (i.e., voltage and thermal) as well as the maximum possible export and/or import limits.
 Therefore, this operating envelope is used as a benchmark for the simpler ones studied in the project.
-- Monitoring: At the secondary of the transformer (aggregated P, aggregated Q, and voltages, all per phase), at all customers (net demand P and Q).
+- Required Monitoring: At the secondary of the transformer (aggregated P, aggregated Q, and voltages, all per phase), at all customers (net demand P and Q).
-- Electrical models needed: Full electrical network model.
+- Required Electrical Models: Full three-phase electrical network model.

 For simplicity, the case study used to demonstrate the OE algorithm corresponds to a low voltage (LV) network without modelling the upstream high voltage (HV) network.
 Although some adaptations have been made to ensure realistic voltage fluctuations at the distribution transformer of the LV network, the results are not exactly the same as those presented in the Final Report of the project (which used an integrated HV-LV network model).
 Nevertheless, the behaviour of the OE algorithm and the qualitative nature of the results remain the same.